JMDKC/artangled-hugo/content/posts/2025-06-01-longstreth-hetzler.md

 There's no narrative here, no symbolism to unpack.
 The word the artist uses to describe tennis courts — a repeated motif — is “benign”.
 It describes his landscapes in general, too.

-When faced with such benignity, forming a critical opinion of the work - good, bad, or anything other than _something_ - seems to be besides the point.
+When faced with such benignity, forming a critical opinion of the work - good, bad, or anything other than _something_ - seems besides the point.
+Instead, we can simply enjoy the view.

 _Jake Longstreth: California Landscapes is at Max Hetzler (London).
 24 April – 08 June 2025_